Benefits

 You must submit your application to the bankruptcy administrator.

-In order for NAV to process your application, NAV or the administrator must have received a written application from you before the administration of estate process is completed.
+In order for Nav to process your application, Nav or the administrator must have received a written application from you before the administration of estate process is completed.

-If the administration of estate process has been completed, NAV will still process your application if NAV or the administrator has received the application within 6 months of the bankruptcy opening.
+If the administration of estate process has been completed, Nav will still process your application if Nav or the administrator has received the application within 6 months of the bankruptcy opening.

 You can document your claim using your contract of employment, pay slips, certificates of pay and tax deducted or other relevant documentation.
 You are responsible for substantiating your claim.